42 Inventions From Apollo Program

 3. Advanced Cameras

-According to NASA’s Spinoff magazine, the small, highly effective cameras used in our GoPro recorders and cellphones were made possible by a NASA engineer charged with creating a more miniature camera for space.
+According to NASA’s Spinoff magazine, the small, highly effective cameras used in our GoPro recorders and cellphones were made possible by a NASA engineer who was charged with creating a more miniature camera for space.

 The tiny CMOS sensor made photos on the Moon and our modern-day selfies achievable.